OUR 2015-2016 SEASON BEGINS!!!

 La Fiocoo performed here on the evening of August 9, 2015 to a sell-out crowd.

 The splendid 1818 Broadwood Piano featured on our program.

 |Celebrated Soprano Laura Heimes was our guest artist for our June concerts, Love, Passion, and Magic.

 La Fiocco is a period instrument ensemble specializing in the performance of the music of the late 16th, 17th, and 18th centuries.

-|•||Our mission is to introduce people of all ages to music of the Baroque and early Classical eras.|
+|•||Our mission is to introduce people of all ages to the music of the Baroque and early Classical eras.|

-|•||Our principal activity is presenting concerts and demonstrations of the music of the 17th and 18th centuries, and to educate general audiences on the repertoire, esthetic and cultural-historical context of the music performed.|
+|•||Our principal activity is performing music of the 17th and 18th centuries and educating audiences on the aesthetic and cultural-historical context of the music performed.|